assifdaudi/video-editor-component/README.md

 - `x`, `y`: Position as percentage (0-100) relative to video dimensions
 - Text overlays: Font size, colors, optional background
 - Image overlays: `width`, `height` in pixels, supports PNG transparency
-- Shape overlays: Rectangle or arrow with customizable appearance
+- Shape overlays: `width`, `height` in pixels, rectangle only with customizable color, stroke, and fill

 The server processes all sources, applies cuts and overlays, and outputs a new video file under `server/output/`.
 The HTTP response returns the `jobId`, keep segments, `outputFile` path, and optional warnings (e.g., when mixing MPD and MP4 formats).